 To encourage student research in psychological science, the APS Student Grant Competition provides small “seed grant” funding to support research in its initial development stages, e.g., the purchase of research materials or other expenses incurred prior to data collection.
-Up to eight awards ($500 each) will be given to APS student affiliates (graduates and undergraduates).
+Up to six awards ($500 each) will be given to APS student affiliates (graduates and undergraduates).
 Research proposals in all areas of psychological science are welcome.
 Peers will evaluate each research proposal on the clarity in the presentation of ideas, the ability of the project to explain some psychological phenomenon, and the ability of the project to advance research in a specified area.
 Applicants will receive copies of the peer reviews once the competition has concluded.

-Applicants must be current APS Student Affiliates and may only enter one APSSC competition each year (i.e., Student Grant Competition, Student Research Award, or RISE Research Award) and as such are only eligible for one of these three awards each academic year.
+Applicants must be current APS student affiliates and may only enter one APSSC competition each year (i.e., Student Grant Competition, Student Research Award, Emerging Scholar Award, or RISE Research Award) and as such are only eligible for one of these three awards each academic year.
 (Note: travel assistance for convention volunteers is excluded from this rule.)

 To be considered for the Student Grant Competition, APS student affiliates should submit the following: